Membership Inference for Contrastive Pre-training Models with Text-only PII Queries: Introduction

 \section{Introduction}

-Contrastive pretraining models \citep{yuan2021multimodal}, exemplified by Contrastive Language--Image Pretraining (CLIP) \citep{radford2021learning} and Contrastive Language--Audio Pretraining (CLAP) \citep{elizalde2023clap}, have become foundational backbones for modern vision--language and audio--language systems.
-Their strong performance, however, is largely enabled by web-scale training data that can contain Personally Identifiable Information (PII) \citep{schwartz2011pii,sun2025better}, raising increasing concerns about PII leakage and downstream misuse \citep{xi2024defending,hu2023defenses}.
-Recent studies further suggest that multimodal models may inadvertently memorize membership signals or identity attributes, exposing individuals to privacy risks when sensitive biometric data (e.g., faces or voices) appear in the training set \citep{10095737}.
-Consequently, auditing these multimodal models for membership leakage has become a critical imperative, not only to meet regulatory requirements, but also to provide an accessible safeguard that enables the public to assess potential data exposure in widely deployed foundation models without technical barriers \citep{li2025tuni}.
+Contrastive foundation models \cite{yuan2021multimodal}, exemplified by CLIP \cite{radford2021learning} and CLAP \cite{elizalde2023clap}, have become the ubiquitous perceptual backbones for modern Multimodal Large Language Models (MLLMs) \cite{cheng2025ecoalign} and various vision/audio--language systems.
+Their strong performance, however, is largely enabled by web-scale training data that can contain Personally Identifiable Information (PII) \cite{schwartz2011pii,sun2025better}, raising increasing concerns about PII leakage and downstream misuse \cite{xi2024defending,hu2023defenses,pei2025selfprompt,zhao2025strata}.
+Recent studies further suggest that multimodal models may inadvertently memorize membership signals or identity attributes, exposing individuals to privacy risks when sensitive biometric data (e.g., faces or voices) appear in the training set \cite{10095737}.
+Consequently, auditing these multimodal models for membership leakage has become a critical imperative, not only to meet regulatory requirements, but also to provide an accessible safeguard that enables the public to assess potential data exposure in widely deployed foundation models without technical barriers \cite{li2025tuni}.